THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 shall be saved (survive); for in Mount Zion and in Jerusalem

 there shall be those who escape, as the Lord has said,

 and among the survivors shall be those whom the LORD calls.

 (NOTE: For New covenant believers, the names Mount Zion and Jerusalem have

-additional symbolic significance beyond the literal.)
-As New covenant believers
+additional symbolic meaning beyond the literal.)
+New covenant believers know

 In the last days God will provide for his people as a shepherd tends his flock.

 Shepherd your people with your staff, the flock that belongs to you,

 which lives alone in a forest in the midst of a garden land;

 let them feed in Bashan and Gilead* as in the days of old.